-Five-year operations goal
+Five-year operations goals

-Align internal operations and management to efficiently support Energy Trust strategic goals and objectives, optimizing resources and systems and maintaining an effective, open, transparent and accountable business.
+- Align internal operations and management to efficiently support Energy Trust strategic goals and objectives, optimizing resources and systems and maintaining an effective, open, transparent and accountable business. - Sustain a culture of highly engaged staff.

-To derive the 2015-2019 operations goal, Energy Trust identified cross-cutting, high-level principles for Energy Trust operations and management.
+To derive the 2015-2019 operations goals, Energy Trust identified cross-cutting, high-level principles for Energy Trust operations and management.
 The goal emphasizes the efficient and effective investment of utility customer funds to achieve energy efficiency and renewable energy goals and uphold high standards for operational productivity and stewardship.
 It drives a responsible, transparent and accountable organization, one adaptable to new approaches and ways of conducting business in support of the overall strategic vision and purpose.